samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

 ```

 > In some cases, there will be no clean component; for example, if a package is
 > merely providing tokens for a component defined elsewhere.
+In such cases,
+> this file may be omitted.

 #### `tokens/{brand}{Component}.ts`